 Goal: Quality Jobs and Higher Incomes for All Oregonians

 The overriding goal of the Oregon Business Plan is to increase and maintain high-wage jobs that support families and maintain strong communities.
-Key measures of success are increased income levels, low unemployment, and poverty reduction.
+Key measures of success are job creation, increased income levels and poverty reduction.
 In 2010, the Oregon Business Plan Steering Committee laid out two measurable goals that have since been adopted by Governor John Kitzhaber: Raise Oregon's personal income levels above the national average by 2020 and create 25, 000 jobs per year through 2020.
-In 2012 the Steering Committee added a third goal, to lower Oregon's poverty rate from 14% to below 10%.
+In 2012 the Steering Committee added a third goal, also adopted by Governor Kitzhaber, to lower Oregon's poverty rate from 17.2% to below 10% by 2020.

-Vision: Innovative Industries Selling Their Products and Services Globally
+Vision: Innovative Industries Selling Products and Services Outside of Oregon

 The Oregon Business Plan envisions the growth and success of leading-edge industries that sell their products and services outside of Oregon ("traded sector" industries).